Primary Hyperparathyroidism

 Guidelines for surgery (which patient needs surgery)

 Surgical management is often indicated for primary hyperparathyroidism (PHPT) based on specific clinical indications and guidelines.
 Primary hyperparathyroidism is a condition characterized by overactivity of the parathyroid glands, leading to elevated levels of parathyroid hormone (PTH) and calcium in the blood.
 Surgical intervention is the definitive treatment for most cases of primary hyperparathyroidism.
-The primary indications for surgery include:

 Surgery for primary hyperparathyroidism typically involves the removal of the abnormal parathyroid gland(s).
 This can be done through various surgical approaches, including minimally invasive parathyroidectomy or traditional bilateral neck exploration.

-Surgery to remove the enlarged parathyroid gland (or glands) is curative it in 95 percent of patients.
-The best approach is to perform a minimally invasive parathyroidectomy. in order to have procedure as a minimally invasive surgery, good preoperative localization with parathyroid ultrasound and Sestamibi scan, as well as an intra-operative PTH monitoring are essential.
+Surgery to remove the enlarged parathyroid gland (or glands) is curative in 95 percent of patients.
+The best approach is to perform a minimally invasive parathyroidectomy. to have procedure as a minimally invasive surgery, good preoperative localization with parathyroid ultrasound and Sestamibi scan, as well as an intra-operative PTH monitoring are essential.

 Medical Management of Primary Hyperparathyroidism: Proceedings of the Fourth International Workshop on the Management of Asymptomatic Primary Hyperparathyroidism.